ofpisnotdead-com/awesome-reforger/README.md

 - [Arma Reforger:Capture & Hold Setup](https://community.bistudio.com/wiki/Arma_Reforger:Capture_%26_Hold_Setup) - Official guide for simple Capture & Hold MP PvP mission using official C&H mod prefabs.
 - [Mission Toolbox](https://github.com/Miep3r/ArmAReforger-MissionToolbox) - A basic toolbox for creating ArmA Reforger Scenarios.
 Currently includes waypoints prefabs.
 - [ArmAReforgerMissionMakingGuide Wiki](https://github.com/Herbiie/ArmAReforgerMissionMakingGuide/wiki/ArmA-Reforger-Mission-Making---Getting-Started) - Manage emulator installs and configurations for multiple system.
 Optionally leverage Steam Rom Manager to add games to the Steam UI. <!-- [GitHub](https://github.com/dragoonDorise/EmuDeck) -->
+- [UselessFodder's video exploring mission making](https://www.youtube.com/watch?v=MJimkvlGj9I) - Original video description: Arma Reforger JUST came out, but it didn't ship with something simple like the Eden / 3den editor, so we're learning the new Enfusion Engine Arma Reforger Workbench and how to make missions in Arma Reforger.
+This is a learning process for me, as well, so if you have any knowledge, feel free to drop it in the comments!

 ## Example missions